 - Use the Copy option in the Portal Content Editor to create a new set of portal pages based on the template set and edit those elements that make the new portal unique to a particular group of users.
 See Copy a portal.

 - Select a default portal.
 If FortiNAC cannot determine the portal for a connecting host, the default portal is used.
 See Select a default portal.

 - Create a User/Host Profile for each separate Portal.
 The User/Host Profile is used to match a host with a Portal Policy based on host attributes.
 Note that FortiNAC can only discover a small set of information about the host when it connects to the network.
 Therefore, the attributes that can be used in the User/Host profile are limited for determining the portal to be used.
 It is recommended that you use host connection location, IP address, MAC Address and/or Operating System.
-See User/host profiles on page 1.
+See User/host profiles.